Acupuncture for dogs: will my dog benefit from veterinary acupuncture?

 Did you know that acupuncture can treat various conditions in dogs?

 There’s some debate about whether it's effective – but with so many owners convinced that acupuncture has helped alleviate their pet's symptoms, it’s always worth finding out more.

 What is veterinary acupuncture?

-Acupuncture has been performed on animals for thousands of years.
-While it’s historically been more commonly used in the Far East, it’s growing in popularity in the West.
+Acupuncture has been performed on animals for thousands of years in the Far East, and is growing in popularity in the West too.

-Veterinary acupuncture is often used to treat pain and relieve muscle spasms in dogs – particularly in conditions such as arthritis, hip dysplasia, or ligament injuries – and help rehabilitation and recovery after an injury.
+It's often used to treat pain and relieve muscle spasms in dogs, and to aid rehabilitation and recovery after injury.

-There are two types of acupuncture for dogs: traditional Chinese medicine and Western scientific approach.
-Traditional Chinese acupuncture believes the needles release the energy that flows through the body, with the aim of restoring health and balance.
+There are two types of acupuncture available for dogs: traditional Chinese medicine and the Western scientific approach.
+Traditional Chinese acupuncture believes that needles release the energy that flows through the body, with the aim of restoring health and balance.